FI-Mihej/Cengal/cengal/parallel_execution/asyncio/ashared_memory_manager/versions/v_0/docs/README.md

 ### Custom classes (including `dataclass`)

-By default, shared custom class instancess (including `dataclass` instancess) have static set of attributes (similar to instancess of classes with `__slots__`).
+By default, shared custom class instances (including `dataclass` instances) have static set of attributes (similar to instances of classes with `__slots__`).
 That means that all new (dynamically added to the mapped object, attributes will not became shared).
 This behavior increases performance.